sysdiglabs/promcat-resources/resources/openshift-haproxy-router/README.md

-# OpenShift HAProxy router
+# HAProxy Ingress OpenShift
-OpenShift offers different options as ingress router, one of them is based in HAProxy 2.0.

-# Metrics
-The HAProxy ingress router instruments Prometheus metrics, in OpenShift the endpoint is protected with RBAC security by default.
+HAProxy ingress router for OpenShift

-## Number of time series generated
-The HAProxy ingress router generates ~400 time series per HAProxy router pod.
+Versions supported: > v3.11

+# Type
+This integration is out-of-the-box, so it doesn't require any exporter.

 # Attributions
-The configuration files, dashboards, and alerts are maintained by [Sysdig team](https://sysdig.com/).
+The configuration files and dashboards maintained by [Sysdig team](https://sysdig.com/).

-Using the [HAProxy Kubernetes ingress controller](https://github.com/haproxytech/kubernetes-ingress) and [OpenShift router](https://github.com/openshift/router) with the Apache 2.0 license.